Miranchuk scores in 84th minute to lift Atlanta United to 2-2 tie with Messi's Inter Miami

 In June, Messi made an Atlanta appearance for Argentina in the opening game of the Copa America.
 But he didn't play a year ago when Miami visited Atlanta, disappointing a crowd of 71,635.

-Miami moved to 19-4-6 with five matches remaining in the regular season.
-The Herons pushed 12 points ahead of LA Galaxy, who played later Wednesday against Portland, in their bid to gain the Supporters' Shield and home-field advantage throughout the MLS playoffs.
+Miami moved to 19-4-6 for 63 points with five matches remaining in the regular season.
+The Herons are eight points ahead of Cincinnati and LA Galaxy in the race for the Supporters' Shield and home-field advantage throughout the MLS playoffs.

-Messi also delivered a backfooted pass to Federico Redondo, who misfired trying to get it back to the Miami star on the give-and-go.
 In stoppage time, Messi dribbled around three players in the penalty area but failed to get off a shot.
-Finally, he threw up his arms in frustration when another pass was intercepted by Atlanta.
+Finally, he threw up his arms in frustration when a pass was intercepted by Atlanta.

+“Whoever plays, we try to support each other,” Miami defender Franco Negri said through a translator.
+“We know what Leo means, the importance he has.”

+Martino was suspended for the match due to an accumulation of staff cautions, leaving assistant coach Javier Morales to run the team.

 With the home team trailing 2-1, Miranchuk unleashed a left-footed shot from 20 meters out that found the top left corner of the goal.